In America, generosity implies an openhanded sharing of material resources.

 While some people are generous with their money; others are generous with their time.
 They will drive you to the airport, feed your pet while you’re away, and then help you pack your stuff, load the truck, and move you to a better place.

 Are you more generous with your money or with your time?

 Those who are generous with their money are known as givers or donors or philanthropists.
 And those who are generous with their time are known as helpers or volunteers.
 But we have no special name for people who are generous with their encouragement because such people are extremely rare.

 What is encouragement, exactly, and why is it so rare?

-Attention is high-denomination currency
+Attention is currency in a transaction.

-Attention is something you pay
+Attention is something you pay,

 and insight is what you can buy with it.